-The minimum cycle time specifies the time up to which the bus cycle can be reduced without communication errors occurring.
+The minimum cycle time specifies how far the bus cycle can be reduced without communication errors occurring.
 It is important to note that very fast cycles reduce the idle time available for handling monitoring, diagnostics and acyclic commands.

 Minimum cycle time 200 μs